-- 7. Strengthen and integrate national, regional, and international mechanisms for waste management, specifically: - Establishing integrated synergistic approaches to manage chemicals and hazardous wastes using the BRS, Minamata, Waigani and Noumea Conventions and assist Member countries to become a Party. - Facilitate four functional technical working groups for Recycling, Hazardous Waste Disposal, Marine Pollution and Disaster Waste Management, arising from the Clean Pacific Roundtable, to improve and sustain waste management and pollution control awareness, coordination, and engagement. - Work collaboratively with FFA, PIFS, PNA, SPC, USP, WCPFC, PRIF and J-PRISM II to effectively align and link waste management projects throughout the Pacific to ensure effective use of donor funds and best use of Member resources. - Assist countries to utilise templates and drafting guidance for legislative mechanisms developed by projects (for example, asbestos ban, Asbestos Management Code of Practice, sustainable financing development guidance, importation bans and restrictions for waste products, waste licencing systems, environmental monitoring guidelines, disaster waste management taskforces). - Develop a regional strategy for marine pollution from shipwrecks (in collaboration with the University of Newcastle and Major Projects) and derelict.
+- 7. Continue to strengthen and integrate national, regional, and international mechanisms for waste management, specifically: - Establishing integrated synergistic approaches to manage chemicals and hazardous wastes using the BRS, Minamata, Waigani and Noumea Conventions and assist Member countries to become a Party. - b.
+Facilitate four functional technical working groups for Recycling, Hazardous Waste Disposal, Marine Pollution and Disaster Waste Management, arising from the Clean Pacific Roundtable, to improve and sustain waste management and pollution control awareness, coordination, and engagement. - c.
+Work collaboratively with FFA, PIFS, PNA, SPC, USP, WCPFC, PRIF and J-PRISM II & potentially J-PRISM III to effectively align and link waste management projects throughout the Pacific to ensure effective use of donor funds and best use of Member resources. - d.
+Assist countries to utilise templates and drafting guidance for legislative mechanisms developed by projects (for example, asbestos ban, Asbestos Policy, Asbestos Management Code of Practice, sustainable financing development guidance, importation bans and restrictions for waste products, waste licensing systems, environmental monitoring guidelines, disaster waste management taskforces). - e.
+Develop a regional strategy for marine pollution from shipwrecks (in collaboration with the University of Newcastle and Major Projects) and derelict.
 Assist members implementation of the regional oil spill response mechanism as mandated in the Noumea Convention Emergency Protocol and operationalised in the PACPLAN 2019, OSRL membership, and NATPLANs.